What is Employers' Liability Insurance?

 Third-Party Liability Covers claims from subcontractors or temporary workers.

-Difference Between WIBA Insurance & Employers’ Liability Insurance
+WIBA vs. Employers' Liability Insurance

 Feature WIBA Insurance Employers' Liability Insurance